-Chapelieria was first separated by A. Richard in his study of the Rubiaceae family, however de Candolle's description of this genus was effectively published a few months before Richard's work.
-This genus is related to Fernelia, Lemyrea, Galiniera, Gallienia, and some others in Madagascar, and the separation and circumscription of several of these are not yet completely clear (Stone & Davis 2004).
+Chapelieria was first separated by A. Richard in his study of the Rubiaceae family, and de Candolle took the information about it from Richard's work; however de Candolle's description of this genus was effectively published a few months before Richard's work was.
+This genus is related to Fernelia, Lemyrea, Galiniera, Gallienia, and some others in Madagascar, and the separation and circumscription of several of these are not yet completely clear (Stone & Davis 2004; Davies & Davis 2014).

-In Chevalier's circumscription Chapelieria comprises shrubs or small trees with rather leathery leaves; triangular interpetiolar stipules that are generally persistent; axillary and terminal, bracteate, often supraaxillary inflorescences; bisexual flowers with 5 calyx lobes, corolla lobes, and stamens; a funnelform, generally white corolla with the lobes left-contorted in bud; narrowly oblong, subsessile anthers that are partially exserted; a cylindrical stigma; the ovary 2-locular with several ovules in each locule; leathery, berry-like red fruits; and generally a brown drying color.
-Chevalier (1942, 1946) characterized the genus as having the flowers in sessile axillary glomerules or congested cymules, but also included in Chapelieria a species with terminal fascicles or cymes of flowers with well developed peduncles or pedicels.
-Both of these species were described and illustrated by Chevalier as having cylindrical, entire or longitudinally ridged stigmas; however de Candolle described the stigmas as shortly bilobed in the protologue, and the stipules as caducous.
+Chapelieria comprises shrubs or small trees with rather leathery leaves; triangular interpetiolar stipules that are generally persistent; axillary in a supra-axillary position, bracteate inflorescences; bisexual flowers with 5 calyx lobes, corolla lobes, and stamens; a funnelform, generally white corolla with the lobes left-contorted in bud; narrowly oblong, subsessile anthers that are partially exserted; a cylindrical 10-grooved stigma; the ovary 2-locular with 3-7 ovules in each locule; leathery, berry-like red fruits; non-ruminate endosperm; and generally a brown drying color (Davies & Davis 2014).
+Chevalier (1942, 1946) characterized the genus as having the flowers in sessile axillary glomerules or congested cymules, but also included in Chapelieria a species with terminal fascicles or cymes of flowers with well developed peduncles or pedicels, Chapelieria lemyrioides.
+Both of these species were described and illustrated by Chevalier as having cylindrical, entire or longitudinally ridged stigma; de Candolle inaccurately described the stigmas as shortly bilobed in the protologue, and the stipules as caducous.